Rescator7/spell-OLC.tbamud/README.md

 <p>Spell and skill online creation for Tba mud 2020.</p>
 https://github.com/tbamud/tbamud

+### Test spell and skill OLC server

+<p>telnet rescator7.com 4000
+<p> use the in game command 'god' to raise your level to 32, and have access 'spedit' and 'splist'<p>

 # spedit

   - spedit = To create a new spell or skill.